Raphael-Soares/alfood/README.md

 ## This project is part of the Alura React + TypeScript training

-This project explores the use of TypeScript in React application development, implementing a complete CRUD (Create, Read, Update, Delete) functionality.
-Axios and the MUI library were used to create beautiful designs.
+This project explores the use of TypeScript in React application development, implementing a complete CRUD using axios.
+The MUI library is used for creating beautiful designs.

-During the course, an admin panel was developed, allowing users to add, edit, view, and delete restaurants and menu items.
+During the course, an admin panel was developed, providing users with the ability to add, edit, view, and delete restaurants and menu items.

 ## How to run the project locally